raspy135/Qun-mk2/README.md

 1 | CUTOFF
 2 | RESONANCE
 3 | VCF TYPE `LPF,BPF,HPF,Notch`.
 4  |VCF KEY SYNC.
-When it is not zero, VCF’s cutoff will follows the playing note.
+When it is not zero, VCF’s cutoff will follow the playing note.
 Higher value is more sensitive.
 5 | VCF MOD CUTOFF.
 MOD modulation to cutoff.
 6 | VCF LFO CUTOFF.
 LFO modulation to cutoff.
 7 | VCF MOD SRC.
-MOD moculation source : `EG1, EG2, EG3, EG4, AUX, OSC2, OSC2EG, FRQ1, FRQ2, ON`.
+MOD modulation source : `EG1, EG2, EG3, EG4, AUX, OSC2, OSC2EG, FRQ1, FRQ2, ON`.
 8 | VCF LFO Volume.
 LFO modulation to VCF’s input volume.
-It can be used as vibrato.
+It can be used as a vibrato effect.

 ### PRM:KEY/OTHER
 Configures other parameters.